(THIS ARTICLE IS ONLY MACHINE TRANSLATED by Google from Norwegian)

 Respect for the political environment and the confidence in whether our politicians can be at the forefront of a transformation of our society is very small today.
 Today's politicians primarily focus on re-election, and this happens in a development universe where old concepts are dead and new ones are not in place at all.

-The question today is whether the 17 world goals at all are a powerful enough tool to match the challenges facing the world.
-The 17 world goals are completely without attempts at an alternative to the economic model that has caused many of the problems the world is facing.
-Nor do the world goals contain any proposal for reducing population growth, and then the fulfillment of the world goals – provided through compromises – otherwise depends entirely on the local. . .
+The question today is whether the 17 world targets are at all a strong enough tool to match the challenges the world faces.
+The 17 world goals are completely devoid of an alternative to the economic model that has caused many of the problems the world faces.
+Nor do the World Goals contain any proposals to reduce population growth, and so the achievement of the World Goals – achieved through compromises – is, moreover, entirely on the local initiative.